 For the actual cleaning:

-Brush off any dirt and food debris from the burner tube using stainless brush or scrub.
-For clogged ports, you can use а drill bit, toothpick or cleaning rod.
-For infrared ceramic burners turn the heat on maximum to burn away all residues.
+Brush off any dirt and food debris from the burner tube using a stainless brush or scrub.
+For clogged ports, you can use a drill bit, toothpick or cleaning rod.
+For infrared ceramic burners, turn the heat on maximum to burn away all residues.

 How to clean BBQ drip tray?

 The BBQ tray is one of the hardest parts to clean, especially if you don’t do it often.
-The drip pan should be cleaned on 4-5 uses of the BBQ.
+You should clean the drip pan on 4-5 uses of the BBQ.
 Swelled grease can cause a fire hazard.

-To avoid scrubbing the tray hours in order to clean it, you can line it up with aluminium foil.
+To avoid scrubbing the tray for hours to clean it, you can line it up with aluminium foil.
 Putt sand inside the tray just enough to cover the bottom of it.
-The sand will absorb most of the grease and the foil will protect the tray.
-When the BBQ tray is full remove the sand and the foil.
+The sand will absorb most of the grease, and the foil will protect the tray.
+When the BBQ tray is full, remove the sand and the foil.
 Wash it with warm soapy water, leave it to dry and repeat the procedure – place aluminium foil and sand on the bottom of the tray.

 If you don’t have the time or the equipment to clean your BBQ, we have a solution for you.
 The professional cleaners from Fantastic cleaners will clean the BBQ inside and out.
 You can check prices and availability and book a service through our online form.
 So you can enjoy delicious food with your family and friend at the next BBQ party.